Praying for Souls to Be Saved - Does It Work?

 - •• Paul’s prayer adds further insight.
 He prayed specifically, by name (“for the Israelites”), for a target group to be saved.

 - • Paul’s prayer encourages me to pray, by name, for specific people whose salvation I long to see.
 If you have unsaved relatives and friends — and most likely you do — target them by name in your prayers to God for their salvation.
 And, of course, be ready yourself to be a witness, a bearer of the salvation message to them.
+[Note: I have compiled an extensive list of salvation scriptures to help you share the Gospel.]

 • The apostle’s prayer, like that of Jesus, was motivated by a “heart’s desire” for the Israelites’ salvation.
-If you don’t yet have it, ask God to place a prayer “burden” in your heart for specific people’s salvation.
+If you don’t yet have that, ask God to place a prayer “burden” in your heart for specific people’s salvation.
 Then pray diligently for them!

 1 John 5:14-15 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us — whatever we ask — we know that we have what we asked of him.